mongodb/docs/source/administration/backups.rst

 binary dump of each database instance using :ref:`binary export systems <database-dumps>`.

-These backups must not only be captured when the database is in a consistent state as described in the aforementioned procedures, but the shard cluster needs to be consistent in itself.
-All operations that balance the data among the collections need to be disabled before the backup can be taken.
+These backups must not only capture the database in a consistent state, as described in the aforementioned procedures, but the :term:`shard cluster` needs to be consistent in itself.
+Also, disable the balancer process that equalizes the distribution of data among the :term:`shards <shard>` before taking the backup.

 You should also all cluster members so that your backups reflect your entire database system at a single point in time, even if your backup